FrozenPigs/Taigabot/README.md

 `./uguubot start`

 This will start up your bot as a background process.
-To stop it, use `./uguubot stop`.
-(Config docs at the [wiki](http://git.io/uguubotircconfig))
+To stop it, use `./uguubot stop`.)

 #### Manually